22 Top-Rated Beaches in California

 13. Santa Monica State Beach, Santa Monica

 Santa Monica is the ultimate Southern California beach city, complete with a pier, boardwalks, and trendy restaurants and shops just steps away from the shore.
-This is the place to soak up the sunny SoCal lifestyle.
+Full of tourist attractions, Santa Monica is the place to soak up the sunny SoCal lifestyle.

-Santa Monica State Beach tends to have calm waves, and there are many lifeguard stands.
-Facilities include multiple areas of bathrooms and showers.
-There are also a few snack stands along the beach.
+Santa Monica State Beach includes many lifeguard towers to ensure visitors' safety.
+Facilities include multiple areas of restrooms and showers.
+There are also a few snack stands and cafés along the beach boardwalk.

-Originally an apartment building, the Huntley Santa Monica Beach is a luxury boutique hotel located a few blocks from the beach.
+Originally an apartment building, the four-star Huntley Santa Monica Beach is a luxury boutique hotel located a few blocks from the beach.
 The rooms are large, and the design is modern and elegant.
-Try for a room on a higher floor for the best views, and don't miss the rooftop restaurant.
+Guest rooms on the higher floors and suites overlook the ocean.
+The Penthouse Restaurant offers fine dining with epic views of the Pacific coastline.

 Accommodation: Best Hotels in Santa Monica, CA